 10. Can I Put Yelp Reviews On My Website?

+You can’t put Yelp reviews on your website.
 This is a commonly misunderstood testimonial guideline.
 Many businesses will copy and paste reviews from sites like Yelp onto their own websites.
 Though these are, presumably, honest reviews from real customers, they technically belong to the customer and Yelp.
 Reusing them is copyright infringement.
-However, several plugins allow you to show Yelp reviews in their source format on your website, and this is generally acceptable.
+This is true for all third-party review websites, including Amazon, Google, and other sites.
+However, several plugins allow you to show Yelp reviews in their source format on your website, which may be acceptable.
+It’s a good idea to check the website’s terms and conditions before using this strategy.

 The FTC, other government branches, consumer protection groups, and other organizations make strict laws about testimonials, however this shouldn’t be cause for alarm.
 Ask respectfully for your customer’s honest opinion, and tell them where and how you plan to use the testimonial.
 If a practice seems dishonest, don’t do it.
 The best testimonial guidelines are honesty and transparency; you won’t land in legal hot water and your customers will appreciate your integrity.